B1tWhys/skylerarnold.com/README.md

 # Blogpost ideas
 - Learning AT protocol
 - Building home pi lab (and then training AI on it)
+- Add a blog post using certstream data to live-stream in GCP buckets (which do [seem to get public certs](https://stackoverflow.com/a/20479113))

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: